Building a Kea testbed with NETCONF

 Testing

-The simplest check to see if netopeer2-server installed correctly is to run it with the -h (help) option:
+The simplest check to see if netopeer2-server is installed correctly is to run it with the -h (help) option:

 $ netopeer2-server -h